General

 What data is required to build a predictive ETA system?

-Predictive ETA systems require five data categories: real-time transit signals (traffic, weather, incidents), driver and vehicle telemetry (GPS, speed, compliance hours), stop-level historical patterns (delivery duration by address, building type, and time-of-day trained on billion-scale datasets), customer context (availability patterns, delivery success history), and network-level delivery density (concurrent deliveries and inter-stop dependencies across active routes).
+Predictive ETA systems require five data categories: real-time transit signals (traffic, weather, incidents updated every 2–5 minutes), driver and vehicle telemetry (GPS, speed, driving-hours compliance), stop-level historical patterns (delivery duration by address, building type, and time-of-day trained on billion-scale datasets), customer context (availability patterns, delivery success history), and network-level delivery density (concurrent deliveries and inter-stop dependencies across active routes).

 How does continuous ETA recomputation work?

 Continuous recomputation updates every active delivery’s ETA whenever a meaningful signal changes: a driver completes a stop (recalculating all subsequent stops), traffic shifts, weather changes, or a preceding delivery takes longer than predicted.
 The system maintains a living ETA rather than a static prediction, processing 180+ constraints per delivery per computation cycle.
-According to McKinsey, AI-based forecasting with this architecture reduces prediction errors by 20–50% versus traditional methods.
+McKinsey confirms AI-based forecasting with this architecture reduces prediction errors by 20–50% versus traditional methods.

 How does ETA accuracy affect delivery costs?